 - Women need engaged husbands.
 Men and women are equal but different – they’re complimentary.
 St. Paul’s words to the Ephesians must be carefully understood, but they are just as relevant in the 21st century as in the 1st.
 Men are called to love their wives through sacrifice.

-- Men need to be leaders (not bosses).
+- Men need to be leaders (not necessarily bosses).
 Adam was the first priest.
 The patriarchs led the people of Israel and God appointed the men of the Levites and sons of Aaron as priests.
 Jesus chose 12 apostles to lead after he left, who in turn chose even more men within the time frame of the New Testament.
 Yet, where are our male leaders now?
 In both the Catholic church and others, men are gone.
 We barely even understand what a “leader” means, we have so few good leaders to follow.
+Real leaders lead by sacrifice.

 - Men are called to be a powerful image of God the Father – to our wives, to our community, and most especially to our children.
 What image do those people see when they look at you?